1.0 The following words or expressions shall have the meanings stated:

 “Material” means all footage, Copies, DVD's, Blu-Ray, VHS, Digital Files, and/or any other product comprising or containing reproduction of any form of video material, and which has been created by the Videographer.

 “Order” means any request, order, commission, instruction or booking by or on behalf of the Customer for creation of material by the Videographer.

 “Price” means the price for an Order as set out on a Booking Form.

 2.0 Any work of any description undertaken by the Videographer pursuant to an order shall be subject to these terms and conditions.

 3.0 Copyright and ownership of all material is retained worldwide by the Videographer at all times and nothing shall be deemed as a release, transfer, assignment or other disposal of the Videographer's rights in the material, save as:

 3.1 Specifically set out in these terms and conditions.

 3.2 May otherwise be agreed by the Videographer in writing.

-4.2 The Videographer will not be responsible for any losses, damages or errors due to misinformation or equipment failure.
+4.1 The Videographer will not be responsible for any losses, damages or errors due to misinformation or equipment failure or force majeure.

 5.1 The Videographer shall be entitled to require a booking fee on account of the price, as may be agreed between the Videographer and the Customer prior to the taking of steps to create any material.